tombee/conductor/docs/building-workflows/profiles.md

 ```

 **Solutions:**
-1. Check file provider is enabled in daemon config
+1. Check file provider is enabled in controller config
 2. Verify path is in allowed_paths list
 3. Check file permissions
 4. Ensure file is under 64KB